JordanMartinez/purescript-jordans-reference/02-Build-Tools/05-Spago--Project-Workflow.md

 ### Freeze the Package Set

 Note: Spago does this automatically now.
 So, one likely does not need to do this anymore.
-It is provided for context.
+It is provided for context / historical purposes.
 ```bash
 # 3) Freeze the package set to prevent security issues.
 #     For a deeper explanation on what happens here,